 - Verify All Calculations: Recheck your math and ensure that each transaction has been recorded accurately.

-- Ensure Consistency: Cross-reference your entries with your supporting documents and brokerage statements.
+- Ensure consistency by cross-referencing your entries with supporting documents and brokerage statements.

 - Sign and Date: Although Form 8949 itself might not require a signature, ensure that your final tax return is signed and dated.